 But what I found most incredible about the movie is how relevant its theme, questions, fears and warnings are right now, today, in 2017.

-The film poses this simple yet disturbing question: Should Mankind be allowed to survive?
+This film poses this simple yet disturbing question: Should Mankind be allowed to survive?
 Is it inherently good?
 Or at its core, is it so evil that it should be left to destroy itself?

 Down through the ages, Mankind has been responsible for some of the most atrocious of evil deeds.
 Waging wars, spilling blood; the thirst for conquest and power never satiated.
 The 1940s saw the invention of the atomic bomb.
 But the 1950s ushered in a new, more terrifying and more deadly discovery — the hydrogen bomb, referred to in this film as the “Super H. Bomb”.

+Now Mankind sits on the verge of his own apocalyptic destruction.
 A celestial panel of judge and jury have assembled, a high tribunal of sorts, to discuss this pressing matter.
 Is Mankind worth saving?

 And who is the executioner in this story, you might ask?
 Why, Mankind himself.